Utility Assistance Resources

 If you would like to request assistance for yourself or on behalf of another person, please call Shawnee Health Service at (618) 519-9200.

 Help Illinois Families expands on the existing Low-Income Home Energy Assistance Program (LIHEAP) and Community Services Block Program (CSBG).
+New eligibility thresholds make Help Illinois Families available to more individuals and families.
 If you meet the income requirements and submit your application, you may be eligible for emergency assistance to cover the costs of utility bills, rent, temporary shelter, food and other household necessities.

 The Low Income Home Energy Assistance Program (LIHEAP) helps eligible low-income households pay for home energy services (primarily heating during winter months).